Predictive inference for travel time on transportation networks: Proof of Lemma

-It remains to show that \(n^{-1}\sum_{e \in \rho} m_{e}(\tau)\) converges to a constant that is independent from initial conditions.
-By Definition \ref{def:travel-time} we know that \(G\) has a finite node set \(N\), we denote it by \(G_{N}\).
+It remains to be shown that \(n^{-1}\sum_{e \in \rho} m_{e}(\tau)\) converges to a constant that is independent of initial conditions.
+By Definition \ref{def:travel-time}, we know that \(G\) has a finite node set \(N\), which we denote by \(G_{N}\).
 By construction, transportation networks have bounded degrees \(\sup_{e \in E}\text{deg}(e) <C_{1}\) for some \(C_{1}< \infty\).
-From Polya's Theorem on recurrence of random walks in the plane, see \citet[Sec.
+From Polya's Theorem on recurrence of random walks in the plane (see \citet[Sec.
 2.14]{doyle1984random} and \citet[Thm.
 1.1, Cor.
-1.2]{benjamini2011recurrence}, \(G\) is recurrent with probability 1 (\(G_{N}\) is a 2-dimensional planar graph).
+1.2]{benjamini2011recurrence}), \(G\) is recurrent with probability 1 (\(G_{N}\) is a 2-dimensional planar graph).

 Our transportation network \(G\) is equipped with random bounded weights \((S_{e}, e \in E)\).
-Since \(G\) is finite, and \((S_{e}, e \in E)\) are bounded away from 0, then the transportation network is also recurrent with probability 1, meaning that an arbitrary long trips would return to starting edge/node with probability 1.
+Since \(G\) is finite and \((S_{e}, e \in E)\) are bounded away from 0, then the transportation network is also recurrent with probability 1, meaning that an arbitrary long trip would return to the starting edge with probability 1.